Sunscreen: Everything you wanted to know but were afraid to ask!

 Look for a Sunscreen with Mexoryl

 For anti-aging purposes for adults, I think it is best to take an oral Vitamin D3 supplement (levels can be checked by a physician) and to use sunscreen year round especially on your face, neck, ears and hands.
 The best sunscreen blocks BOTH UVA and UVB.
 Mexoryl is the active ingredient and is in several over the counter products, including Anthelios and Neutrogena products.
+Recently, Johnson & Johnson recalled specific Neutrogena aerosol sunscreens due to the presence of benzene, so be sure to check your sunscreens to make sure they are not recalled.

 There are 2 kinds of Mexoryl: